lazim17/Fundify/README.md

-BetterFund : Crowdfunding Platform Powered by Ethereum Blockchain
+Fundify : Equity Crowdfunding Platform Powered by Ethereum Blockchain

 The Platform is live on Rinkeby Test Network and available to use at : [betterfund.vercel.app](https://betterfund.vercel.app/)